emsifa/Block/README.md

 </div>
 ```

-Then, title would be escaped like this:
+Then, title will be escaped like this:
 ```php
 <div>
   <h4>Title &lt;script&gt;XSS.attack()&lt;/script&gt;</h4>